Nadaraya-Watson Type Estimator of the Transition Density Function for Diffusion Processes: Numerical experiments

 \subsection{Implementation and results}

 In our simulation study, all integrals with respect to time are approximated by Riemann sums along dissections of constant mesh of $[t_0,T]$ containing $n = 500$ points.
-Moreover, the MISE (Mean Integrated Squared Error) of our PCO-adaptive Nadaraya-Watson estimator of $p_t$ is approximated via Riemann sums along the dissection $\{x_j\textrm{ $;$ }j = 1,\dots,M\}$ ($M = 100$) of constant mesh of random intervals whose bounds depend on quantiles of the $X_{t}^{i}$'s and of the $X_{t + 1}^{i}$'s.
+Moreover, the MISE of our PCO-adaptive Nadaraya-Watson (PCO-NW) estimator of $p_t$ is approximated via Riemann sums along the dissection $\{x_j\textrm{ $;$ }j = 1,\dots,M\}$ ($M = 100$) of constant mesh of random intervals whose bounds depend on quantiles of the $X_{t}^{i}$'s and of the $X_{t + 1}^{i}$'s.
 Precisely, the MISE is computed by averaging, from 200 samples of $N$ copies of $X$, the approximation